X-THUNDER-X-IT/win-tools-italy-/README.md

 # Italian
 Per questi file non funziona con office ma solo su windows!
- Inizia controllando se c'è connessione a internet e successivamente avvia come amministratore il cmd se hai scaricato il file cmd
- Per il file .bat Avvialo semplicemente come admin (sempre prima controllare se connesso a internet) Se poi si avviano finestre con un cubo e dei mini fuochi allora significa che va Quando avrà finito il lavoro avrete windows 10 attivato in modo GRATIS
+ Inizia controllando se c'è connessione a internet e successivamente avvia come amministratore il cmd se hai scaricato il file cmd per il file .bat Avvialo semplicemente come admin (sempre prima controllare se connesso a internet) Se poi si avviano finestre con un cubo e dei mini fuochi allora significa che va Quando avrà finito il lavoro avrete windows 10 attivato in modo GRATIS
  # English
- Start by checking if there is internet connection and then start the cmd as administrator if you have downloaded the cmd file
- For the .bat file Simply start it as admin (always first check if connected to the internet) If you then start windows with a cube and mini fires then it means that it goes When the job is done you will have windows 10 activated for FREE
+ Start by checking if there is internet connection and then start the cmd as administrator if you have downloaded the cmd file for the .bat file Simply start it as admin (always first check if connected to the internet) If you then start windows with a cube and mini fires then it means that it goes When the job is done you will have windows 10 activated for FREE
  # Spanish
- Comience verificando si hay conexión a Internet y luego inicie cmd como administrador si ha descargado el archivo cmd Para el archivo .bat Simplemente inícielo como administrador (siempre primero verifique si está conectado a Internet) Entonces, si inicia Windows con un cubo y mini incendios, significa que va Cuando termine el trabajo, tendrá Windows 10 activado GRATIS
+ Comience verificando si hay conexión a Internet y luego inicie cmd como administrador si ha descargado el archivo cmd para el archivo .bat Simplemente inícielo como administrador (siempre primero verifique si está conectado a Internet) Entonces, si inicia Windows con un cubo y mini incendios, significa que va Cuando termine el trabajo, tendrá Windows 10 activado GRATIS
  # Arabic